marwahaha/CNN-for-differentiating-between-pets-Cats-and-Dogs-/README.md

 # CNN-for-differentiating-between-pets-Cats-and-Dogs-
-This Repo is for object classification coding practice.
+This Repo is for object classification and detection coding practice.
 A simple dataset having 2 classes (10,000 images in total) is used to build different CNN architectures such as:

  - Simple CNN
  - Residual Networks (50 Layers)